 Code Message

-01 WAYBILL ID IS INVALID

-The waybill ID must be '1' if MRI, and 'blank' if Hardcopy.
-During each edit, the AAR/Railinc will calculate the proper waybill ID, based on the sampled waybill's stratum number.
-If the stratum number is 1, 2, 3, 4 or 5, the waybill is MRI and the ID should be '1'.
-If the stratum number is 6, 7 or 8, the waybill is hardcopy and the ID should be 'blank'.
-(See item 28)

-Note: The Waybill ID, wherever referenced, applies only to the record format of the 'raw' sampled waybill, and not to that of the final master file waybill.
+01 INTERMODAL LOAD COUNT GREATER THAN CAR COUNT 3

+The intermodal load count should be numeric, not zero, and not greater than 3 times the car count.

 02 INVALID WAYBILL NUMBER

 The waybill number must be numeric.

 03 INVALID WAYBILL DATE

-The waybill date must fall before December 31, 1999.
+The waybill date must fall before December 31, 2021.
 The waybill was not processed for the current waybill year if the date was out of bounds.

 04 INVALID ACCOUNTING PERIOD

 The accounting period date must be numeric.
 The month must be greater than '0' and less than '17'.

 Note: Accounting period months 13, 14, 15 and 16 are valid if the road submits quarterly (13 = First Quarter, 14 = Second Quarter, etc.).

 05 INVALID CARLOAD FIELD

 The carload field must be numeric and greater than zero.

 06 INVALID CAR INITIAL

-The car initial cannot be blank or numeric.
+The car initial cannot be blank or numeric and must be registered as a roadmark.

 07 INVALID CAR NUMBER

 The car number must be numeric.

-08 Umler RECORD NOT FOUND
+08 UMLER RECORD NOT FOUND

-The car initial and number combination was not found in the Umler File.
+The car initial and number combination was not found in the Umler File on the waybill date.

 09 INVALID TOFC/COFC SERVICE CODE

 The TOFC/COFC Service Code (STB Alternate Code) specified is not a valid code.

 Code Message

 10 INVALID TOFC/COFC LOAD COUNT

 If a TOFC/COFC move is indicated, the number of TOFC/COFC units (load count) must be numeric, and either (1) less than the sum of waybill carloads multiplied by three, or (2) identified as a valid stack train movement.

 11 INVALID INTERMODAL CAR INITIAL

 If a TOFC/COFC move is indicated, the intermodal car initial cannot be blank or numeric.

 12 INVALID INTERMODAL CAR NUMBER

-If a TOFC/COFC move is indicated, the intermodal car number must be numeric.
+If a TOFC/COFC move is indicated, the TOFC/COFC number must be numeric and must not be all zeros or all nines.

-13 NO TOFC/COFC Umler RECORD FOUND
+13 NO INTERMODAL UMLER RECORD FOUND

-The TOFC/COFC unit initial and number combination could not be found in the Umler File.
+The TOFC/COFC unit initial and number combination could not be found in the Umler File on the waybill date.

-14 Umler EQUIPMENT TYPE CODE NOT P, Q OR S
+14 UMLER EQUIPMENT TYPE CODE NOT P, Q, OR S

 The car initial and number combination is not assigned to an intermodal flat car.
 If the car carrying a trailer or container is not a flat car of any type, flag 55 is placed in the error field.

 15 INVALID STCC NUMBER

 The STCC number could not be found in the STCC Master file.

 16 BILLED WEIGHT STCC

 The billed weight ton equivalent, divided by the number of waybill carloads, cannot be less than or greater than the range specified in the table look-up (by two-digit STCC).
 The range represents positive values plus and minus 4 standard deviations from the mean.

 17 INVALID ACTUAL WEIGHT

 If the actual weight field is not blank, it must be numeric.

 18 INVALID FREIGHT REVENUE

 The freight revenue must be numeric.
 If the freight revenue amount is zero, the transit code must be either '1' or '9'.
 The freight revenue amount, divided by the number of waybill carloads, cannot be less than 1 or greater than the table look-up value (by two-digit STCC).
-The range represents positive values plus and minus 4 standard deviations from the mean.
+The range represents positive values plus and minus 4 standard